DiffBlender: Composable and Versatile Multimodal Text-to-Image Diffusion Models: Results and Discussions

+In addition, Figures~\ref{fig:appx_color_latent_interpolation} and \ref{fig:appx_style_latent_interpolation} showcase examples of interpolated results between two conditions from the attribute modality: color palette and reference image.

-\paragraph{Multimodal-conditioned generation.} {\ourmodelsc} exhibits the ability to generate images by incorporating various types of conditions and can even imagine missing modalities if they are not explicitly provided (\fig\ref{fig:first_teaser}). {\ourmodelsc} also opens up possibilities for numerous application scenarios, as depicted in \fig\ref{fig:concept_figure}, where we have showcased a series of scenarios---starting with text and boxes, utilizing image-forms to specify the background layout or specify the human's detailed posture, providing reference images for the abstract style, allowing free combination of colors, and even adjusting the strength of condition by controlling the mode-specific guidance.
+\textbf{Multimodal-conditioned generation.} Our model demonstrates the ability to generate images by incorporating various types of conditions and can even infer missing modalities when they are not explicitly provided (Figure~\ref{fig:first_teaser}).
+The model enables a wide range of application scenarios, as shown in Figure~\ref{fig:concept_figure}.
+Starting with text and bounding boxes, users can specify the background layout, define detailed human poses, provide reference images for abstract styles, combine colors freely, and adjust the strength of conditions using mode-specific guidance.
+With its composable and versatile multimodal design, \ourmodelsc\ allows users to control the synthesized scene flexibly through various modalities in their preferred way.

-\paragraph{Controlling mode-specific guidance.} When conditioning a combination of diverse input modalities, it may be difficult for the model to impose every modality at the same level.
-We thus designed the way to guide a specific modality, formally described in Section\,\ref{subsec:method_mode_specific_guidance}.
-In \fig\ref{fig:modality_guidance}, we present two examples of mode-specific guidance, on the style embedding and depth map.
-The style guidance in a positive direction, strengthened by the reference image, draws flowers on the grass, whereas negative guidance removes them.
-Also, if we desire to increase the effect of the depth map to emphasize the smoke of a volcano, we can increase its guidance as presented.
-Note that while the mode-specific guidance enhances controllability, information from other modalities like box or color is still being preserved.

-The CFG scale\,\cite{ho2022@cfg}, $w$, is conventionally set as $[5.0, 20.0]$, empirically found in the literature\,\cite{rombach2022@ldm}.
-Because our mode-specific guidance is added to the original CFG, we set $\gamma$ no less than $-w$ value; otherwise, it will not only reduce the impact of modality but also degrade the image quality.
-Conversely, if we set $\gamma$ too high, the image generation will highly depend on the specified modality.
-In our experiments, we use $w=5.0$ and $\gamma \in [-3.0, 3.0]$.